-Virtual Personal Assistants like Google Home and Amazon Echo are making headlines everyday as harbingers of our voice–powered future.
-It only makes sense that consumers would simply want to tell a device what they want to do, and magically, it happens.
-That’s the promise of conversational commerce, and future that both consumers and executives dream of.
+Virtual agents and virtual Personal Assistants like Google Home and Amazon Echo are making headlines everyday as harbingers of our voice–powered future.
+It makes sense that consumers would simply want to tell a virtual assistant what they want to do, and magically, it happens.
+That’s the promise of conversational commerce, a future that both consumers and executives dream of.

-As simple as that sounds however, there is a lot of work that needs to happen to enable that vision.
-In the above example, several systems would need to be integrated, and permissions granted for those systems to communicate with each other in a secure way.
-Companies would need to preserve privacy, while sharing some key pieces of private data that the consumer would need to opt into (e.g., previous shopping habits, favorite color, etc.).
-Simply put, we are a long way from that future.
+As simple as that sounds, there is a lot of work that needs to happen to enable that vision.
+In the above example, several systems would need to be integrated, and permission granted for those systems to communicate with each other in a secure way.
+Companies would need to preserve privacy, while sharing some key pieces of private data that the consumer would need to opt into (e.g., previous shopping habits, favorite color, etc.) Simply put, we are a long way from that future.

-In a series of articles, I’ll examine what companies are doing today that prevents them from achieving this vision of a personalized, predictive and effortless experience.
-I will lay out the obstacles, and provide practical advice to help overcome those obstacles.
+In a series of articles, I’ll examine what companies are doing today that prevents them from achieving this vision of a personalized, predictive and connected customer journey.
+I will lay out the obstacles and provide practical advice to help overcome those obstacles.

 If you think about it, in the movie “Raiders of the Lost Ark,” it’s not Indiana Jones who defeats the villains.
 The villains themselves engineer their own defeat.
 (Sorry, perhaps I should have said “spoiler alert”).
 From the opening scene when the bad guy gets killed trying to escape after betraying Indiana, to the “monkey man” killing his own spying monkey, to the climactic “face melting” scene; the villains in this movie continue to self-sabotage, thinking the whole time they will succeed.
-While that’s entertaining in the movies, it’s not as entertaining in the real world.
+In the real world of retail, it is too often the good guys who end up sabotaging themselves.

-Let’s start with something every large company has, but very few companies understand – an IVR (interactive voice response) system.
+Let’s start with something every large company has—an IVR (interactive voice response) system.
 Companies need look no further than their IVR system to see how far away the future is.
-Consumers want the option to interact with companies using their voice, but many companies don’t know how to do it and don’t make it easy for the consumer.
-They throw up obstacles that prevent the consumer from quickly getting issues resolved.
-They do this primarily to save money by avoiding the costs of paying people to service the customer.
+Consumers want the option to interact with companies using their voice, but many companies need guidance on how to do it and make it easy for the consumer.
+Consumers often find obstacles that prevent them from quickly getting their issues resolved.
+Many companies feel they have no other choice to make it difficult to reduce the cost of people-managed customer care

 The problem is that many companies are not actually saving money by doing this.
 In fact, this approach is costing them money.
 Recently, I met with customer experience leaders from a major hotel chain.
-Throughout the conversation, the company’s representatives obsessed over metrics that didn’t matter.
-For example, “what’s the cost per minute?” and “what’s the professional services costs per hour.”
-These are input metrics, and in the big scheme of things they don’t matter nearly as much as output metrics.
+Throughout the conversation, the company’s representatives obsessed over metrics such as “what’s the cost per minute?” and “what’s the professional services costs per hour.”
+We had a discussion on why these metrics did not really matter.
+Why?
+These are input metrics, and in the big scheme of things what really matters are output metrics.

 When companies purchase IVR systems, they pay a setup and permanent fee and usage fee based on the number of minutes, and the professional services fees to implement it.
 This payment model sets up the IVR vendor to elongate the IVR session time, and make professional services longer.
 The most sensible model is to pay cost per contained conversation.
 Upon renewal, many companies insist on beating down the cost of the transactions, when they could actually gain more with a containment strategy (resolving the issue without having to transfer to an agent).
 In doing so, companies cut off the air supply for the vendor to improve the experience.